Multi-level regression analysis

-- The aim of the course is to develop a solid understanding of multilevel modeling as well as skills to apply the method in real-life research.
+- The aim of the course is to develop a solid knowledge on the pros and cons of multilevel modeling as well as skills to apply the method in real-life research.

 - Students understand the basic principles of multilevel modeling

 - Students are able to access the results of multilevel modeling and interpret them statistically and sociologically.

 - Students model individual cases within groups choosing the best model.